healthschema/healthschema.github.io/_posts/2015-08-08-not-another-healthcare-standard.md

 **Fourth**, each healthcare data standard is its own silo, with

-* different release schedules  (weekly, monthly, quarterly, annually, or once a decade)
+* different schedules for release  (irregular, weekly, monthly, quarterly, annually, and even decade-ly)
-* different and proprietary formats (dating over 25 years old)
+* different formats (dating over 25 years old)
-* different and proprietary licenses (none of them freely usable or creative commmons)
+* different licenses (none of them freely usable or creative commmons)
-* different and proprietary models
+* different data models
-* different payment models and paywalls
+* different payment schemes (preventing access without paying for use)
 * different, ambigous and conflicting defintions.
+* different granularity (guaranteeing that there will never be and straightforward one-to-one mapping between any of the standards;  rather it will require one-to-many or many-to-one or many-to-many mappings - forever)

 **Fifth**,it is technically *impossible* to implement the current HIT standards in any consistent fashion across healthcare systems, because not only are they inconsistent, but they are continuously changing - all on differet intervals.

+**Sixth**,because these standards are so inconsistent with each other, the standards organizations feel compelled to spend most of their time attempting to "align" themselves with each other.
+This is a self-reinforcing behaviour apparently strengthens their value by making them interdependent, but in fact only complicates the situation, because their mappings are only partial, and only short-lived (until any one of the standards organizations changes their standard).
+This makes for a self-perpetuating cycle of work for all standards organizations.
+While it may feel satisfying for the organizations to work with each other, the net effect is only to further complicate the situation for end users.
+This effort spent on alignment, rather than consolidation and simplification, is a classic example of [Parkinson's Law of Triviality](https://en.wikipedia.org/wiki/Parkinson%27s_law_of_triviality)

 **In summary, it is the persistence of legacy healthcare data standards that remain the fundamental problem for health data management.**  Health Information Technology (HIT) product vendors support this state of legacy HIT standards because it provides them top cover: "We use HIT standard XYZ... therefore we must be interoperable!" while remaining completely silo'd because every one of these standards is completely and utterly implementation-specific.
 The HIT Systems Integrators and  Consultants support the status quo, since it provides them a never-ending and lucrative supply of complex, costly data integration contracts.